chrisaldworth/FantasyFootball/docs/features/dashboard-improvements/dashboard-improvements-requirements.md

 - Opponent name clearly displayed
 - Match date/time also shown (optional)

+### Story 2a: Head-to-Head History & Opponent Form
+**As a** football fan
+**I want** to see recent results against the next opponent and their current form
+**So that** I can understand the historical context and how they're performing

+**Acceptance Criteria**:
+- Shows last 3-5 matches against the opponent (head-to-head history)
+- Displays results (W/D/L) and scores
+- Shows opponent's recent form (last 5 matches)
+- Shows opponent's league position
+- Visual indicators (win/loss streaks, form indicators)
+- Clear separation between head-to-head and form stats

 ### Story 3: FPL Injury Alerts
 **As an** FPL manager
 **I want** to see injury concerns for my FPL squad players